Stop Wasting Budget on the Wrong Meta Ads Objectives

 “Here is what success for my business looks like.
 Generate me as many conversions as possible, as cost-efficient as possible.”

-Meta is going to try to find users who are most likely to perform the given conversion event.
-Using bidding and targeting optimization to maximize results.
+Meta will find users most likely to complete that conversion event, using bidding and targeting optimization to maximize results.

 The top four mistakes to avoid